ajaygunalan/ur_ros2_ws/README.md

     docker build -t ur-admittance-workspace -f .devcontainer/Dockerfile .
     ```

-2. Run the docker container:
+2. Run the docker container

      `docker run` command combines all the settings from your `docker-compose.yml` and relevant parts of `devcontainer.json`.